expo/expo/docs/pages/guides/config-plugins.md

 ### Custom Base Modifiers

-The Expo CLI `expo prebuild` command uses [`@expo/prebuild-config`][prebuild-config] to get the default base modifiers.
+The Expo CLI `npx expo prebuild` command uses [`@expo/prebuild-config`][prebuild-config] to get the default base modifiers.
 These defaults only manage a subset of common files, if you want to manage custom files you can do that locally by adding new base modifiers.

 For example, say you wanted to add support for managing the `ios/*/AppDelegate.h` file, you could do this by adding a `ios.appDelegateHeader` modifier.